Royal Regiment of Scotland: Organisation

 The Band of the Royal Regiment of Scotland falls within the Royal Corps of Army Music.
 The reserve bands are administered by the Royal Corps of Army Music, though fall under the command of their respective battalions.

 Regimental museum

-The Museum of the Royal Scots (The Royal Regiment) and the Royal Regiment of Scotland is located in Edinburgh Castle.
+The Museum of the Royal Scots (The Royal Regiment) and the Royal Regiment of Scotland is in Edinburgh Castle.
 Operating as an independent museum, the exhibits include dioramas, uniforms, medals, weapons, drums, ceremonial regalia and silver.
 Displays focus on the regiment's activities since its founding up to contemporary Army life.

 Colonel-in-chief

-The regiment's Colonel-in-Chief was The Queen.
+The regiment's colonel-in-chief was Queen Elizabeth II, who was replaced by King Charles III.
+Princess Anne is the regiment's deputy colonel-in-chief.
 The colonels-in-chief of the constituent regiments making up the new regiment have become the Royal Colonels of their representative battalions: